PDeveloper/eskimo/README.md

-## eskimo
+## eskimo [0.2.x]
 Eskimo is an entity-component system written in haxe, focused on having a small codebase, and functionality over performance.
+While this is still mildly true, version 0.2.x has been focused on optimizing the framework, and restricting the api to always be fast.

 ##### Install
 * git `haxelib git eskimo https://github.com/PDeveloper/eskimo.git`
 * haxelib `haxelib install eskimo`

 ##### Features
-* Create and destroy `Entity` objects through an instance of the `Context` class.
 * Assign any class object as a component to an `Entity`.
 * Filter entities based on which components they have using a `View`.
 * Use an `EventView` to get lists of added, updated, or removed entities.
 Clear the events after processing with `.clear()`.